 This course is designed to provide students with mathematical understanding and skills to be productive workers, discerning consumers and informed citizens.
 Topics covered will include Ratios/Proportions/Percentages, Statistics, Probability, Finance, Problem Solving, Critical Thinking and Basic Algebra.
 Solving linear equations will be a common component of this course as will producing and analyzing various data displays, including the graphs of linear equations.
 A grade of B or better is required in this course in order to take MTH 112.
 A grade of C or better is required in this course in order to take MTH 115.
 Credits for this course will not satisfy general education requirement.
 However, credits for this course may be used as electives toward the total credit hours needed for graduation.
 This course may not be taken pass/not pass.
-2(2-0) or (1-2) F, S

-Credit hours Lecture contact hours Lab contact hours Typically offered 2 0-2 1-2
+Credit hours Lecture contact hours Lab contact hours Typically offered 2 1-2 0-2 Fall, Spring